MaliciousGenius/dArch/README.md

 # microarch-dev
 Construction enviroments Linux v.0.2

-All setup ewents, from user system
+All setup tasks, from user system and only VirtualBox 5.0

-1. if you use Parrallels, first start sudo ./prepare.sh
+1. cd /opt/microarch-custom
 2. sudo ./apply.sh